Art Exhibit: North Shore Artists League 6th Annual Member Show, "Echoes of Wilderness, Water and Wonder"

 • Google Calendar ICS

-Swanson and Zimmerman join forces to present a powerful exhibition celebrating the dark skies of the BWCA, which has been named as one of only 17 certified International Dark Sky Sanctuaries in the world.
+Join us for the Opening Reception of our annual Dark Skies Exhibit, celebrating the dark skies of the BWCA, which has been named as one of only 17 certified International Dark Sky Sanctuaries in the world.

 View Event →